 2) Estimate the size of the ice cake.

 3) Take care when position fixing with fast ice.

 4) Avoid totally if possible – unlike brash ice.

-5) Engine room on immediate stand-by, if not already on this position.
+5) The engine room on immediate standby, if not already on this position.

 6) Post extra lookouts and brief them regarding ice sighting and recognition.

 8) Obtain the latest ice reports and compare them with chart limits.